d13co/blog.algorand.observer/content/posts/what-is-algorand-observer.md

 We are currently focusing on the top 30-50 most popular pools on each DEX, so not all pools will be shown in the first incarnation of our frontend.

 We will be working on HumbleSwap and AlgoDex processors shortly after our Alpha version is released.
+HDX support is also on our roadmap.

 ## What kind of Liquidation events will you support?

 Currently we have a processor for AlgoFi that we used to write up [this report](d13.co/algofi-liquidations-stats-data/).
-It also seems to work reliably.

 We will be supporting Folks Finance liquidations after the Alpha release, and xBacked liquidations shortly after that.